bitArtisan1/rephraseX/README.md

 ```bash
 python scraper.py --user=@yourusername --password=yourpassword -t {number_of_tweets} -u {username}
 ```
-Contribution
+## Contribution
 We welcome contributions to this project!
 To contribute, follow these steps:

-Fork the repository.
+- Fork the repository.
-Create a new branch for your feature or bug fix.
+- Create a new branch for your feature or bug fix.
-Commit your changes and push them to your fork.
+- Commit your changes and push them to your fork.
-Open a pull request to the main repository with a detailed explanation of your changes.
+- Open a pull request to the main repository with a detailed explanation of your changes.
+-
-License and Legal Use
+## License and Legal Use
 This project is licensed under the MIT License.
 However, please ensure your use of this bot complies with Twitter's Developer Agreement and Policy, and respect any intellectual property rights of the media you download and re-post.
 Always ensure you have permission to use any content you download before sharing it.

-Support Me
-If you find this project helpful, consider supporting me:

-Buy Me a Coffee
-PayPal Donation
-Thank you for your support!